What is Wrongful Termination Law?

 If you have some kind of promise of continued employment for a specific term or a promise that you can only be fired for good cause, then you might not be considered an at-will employee.
 These promises can be found explicitly in employment contracts, or they can be implied by your employer.

 Written promises can take the form of an offer letter that makes promises about continued employment or an employment contract that states you can only be fired for good cause.
-If you have a similar document that makes these kinds of references, you might not actually be an at-will employee, and you may be able to enforce these promises in court.
+If you have a written contract or similar document that makes these kinds of references, you might not actually be an at-will employee, and you may be able to enforce these promises in court through a breach of contract claim or other legal action.

 If your employer has said or done things that imply an employment agreement of continued employment, you might have an implied employment contract.
 These implied contracts can be found in promises of “permanent employment” or in employee handbooks that describe a disciplinary procedure that must be followed prior to termination.